 Government Shutdowns and Higher Education

-Congress must pass—and the president must sign—legislation that funds the federal government.
-When they fail to do so by a set deadline, the government experiences a funding gap, causing it to shut down with limited exceptions.
-How does a government shutdown impact both the country in general and higher education institutions specifically?
+Each fiscal year, Congress must pass—and the president must sign—legislation that funds the federal government.
+If they fail to meet the deadline, the government enters a funding gap and shuts down, with limited operations.

 Background

-Twelve appropriations bills must be signed and passed by October 1, the start of the new fiscal year, to fund the government for the following fiscal year.
-If Congress is unable to complete the appropriations process by October 1, it can enact a continuing resolution, which approves funding—typically at the previous funding rate—for a set duration.
-The start of the fiscal year was moved to October 1 in 1976; since then, the government has enacted at least one continuing resolution in all but three years.
+The start of the fiscal year was moved to October 1 in 1976.
+Since then, the government has enacted at least one CR in all but three years, and Congress has averaged five CRs per year since 1998.
 When the government fails to enact spending legislation by a set deadline, there is a funding gap.

 Government Shutdown Overview